-aiso be counted as run-time undergraduates.
 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2018 cohort) 257 1,106 154 b) Number of students in line a who applied for need-based financial aid 256 1,043 124 c) Number of students in line \mathbf{b} who were determined to have financial need 212 871 100 d) Number of students in line c who were awarded any financial aid 212 863 96 e) Number of students in line d who were awarded any need-based scholarship or grant aid 176 699 85 f) Number of students in line d who were awarded any need-based self-help aid 206 838 89 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 162 423 17 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 170 685 84 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 78.4% 78.5% 65.4% j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$16,354 \$16,322 \$9,656 k) Average need-based scholarship or grant award of those in line ${\bf e}$ \$8,488 \$7,705 \$3,151 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,196 \$4,171 \$3,435 m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$2,679 \$3,716 \$3,435
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) 170 930 106 В Number of students in line a who applied for need-based financial aid 170 904 91 С Number of students in line $\mathbf{b}$ who were determined to have financial need 137 713 69 D Number of students in line ${\bf c}$ who were awarded any financial aid 137 707 68 E Number of students in line $\mathbf{d}$ who were awarded any need-based scholarship or grant aid 108 561 50 F Number of students in line ${\bf d}$ who were awarded any need-based selfhelp aid 128 674 65 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 476 19 Н Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) 102 527 54 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 81.4% 77.7% 58.9% J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$16,789 \$16,105 \$8,733 K Average need-based scholarship or grant award of those in line ${\bf e}$ \$6,882 \$6,701 \$3,120 L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$2,930 \$3,982 \$2,888

+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad M Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need-based loan \$2,593 \$3,674 \$2,874

 H2A.
 Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 33 106 6 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$2,798 \$3,204 \$2,516 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant N/A N/A N/A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p N/A N/A N/A
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 32 140 8 o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$4,237 \$3,750 \$994 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant n/a n/a n/a Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p n/a n/a n/a

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include: